lifehackerhansol/Guide_3DS-mkdocs-material/docs/extras/region-changing.md

 1. Press (X) on the CTRTransfer image `.bin` to delete it
 1. Press (A) to confirm
 1. Press (Start) to reboot your device

-___

-!!! tip "Extended memory games"
-	Old 3DSs and 2DSs may need to format (using TinyFormat or the System Settings) to play extended memory mode games (such as Monster Hunter, Super Smash Bros, or Pokemon Sun/Moon).